ibm-cloud-docs/api-handbook/index.md

 {: #intro}

 This handbook is designed to serve as a set of standards, styles, and best practices for IBM Cloud APIs.
-It is expected to grow and evolve, over time, in order to best address the needs and requirements of users and developers of IBM Cloud APIs.
+It is expected to grow and evolve over time in order to best address the needs and requirements of users and developers of IBM Cloud APIs.
 To learn how to get involved, see [Contributing](/docs/api-handbook?topic=api-handbook-contributing).